 Halterworth is on the outskirts of the market town of Romsey, six miles from Southampton and within easy reach of the New Forest and the coast.
 We have extensive playing fields and a much loved woodland walk.
 We have two large playgrounds, each with their own adventure play equipment, and a multi use games area (MUGA), table tennis and outdoor fitness equipment for Key Stage 2 children.

 There is a strong commitment for excellence in the arts and sport.
 We ensure that children have opportunities to create and perform for an audience.
 We encourage participation in a wide range of sporting activities and enthusiastically compete in local and county competitions.
-The children have the opportunity to join the Orchestra, held at Mountbatten School, which is led by Stuart Marchant, Head of Music and band leader at Mountbatten School.

 We value the external and internal environment of the school and high quality displays of children’s work are evident in every classroom and shared areas.
 We promote strong learning skills in the children, classrooms are focused and reflect the current curriculum and challenges we provide.